 Risk assessment need not be a complex process; in fact according to legislation, it simply needs to be “suitable and sufficient” for your business type.
-There are forms available on the Business Link website to help you carry out this task, and further information is also available in our article on conducting a risk assessment.
+Further information is available in our article on conducting a risk assessment.

 Create a health and safety induction

 Whenever a new employee joins your firm, you should ensure that they receive a comprehensive health and safety induction commensurate with the risks posed by their job.